Director, Claytor Nature Study Center

 - Eaton, G.K. and O.K.
 Miller, Jr. 1996.
 Nutrition and growth of a calcifuge plant in a model calcareous system: effects of mycorrhization and rhizosphere oxalic acid.
 Abstract.
 American Journal of Botany 83(6)supp.: 232.

 - Shadrack Nthusi, 2009.
 Hydrological and Biological Characterization of Vernal Pools at Claytor Nature Study Center.
 MEd Science Education.
-Lynchburg College.
+University of Lynchburg.

 - Brian Wolyniak, 2005.
 Using Model Urban and Suburban Landscapes to Determine Non-point Source Pollution Potential.
 M.S.
 Horticulture.
 Virginia Tech.